Data Aggregation in Tableau

 When you add a measure to the view, Tableau automatically aggregates its values.
 Sum, average and median are common aggregations; for a complete list, see List of Predefined Aggregations in Tableau.

 The current aggregation appears as part of the measure's name in the view.
 For example, Sales becomes SUM(Sales).
-Every measure has a default aggregation which is set by Tableau when you connect to a data source.
+Every measure has a default aggregation that is set by Tableau when you connect to a data source.
 You can view or change the default aggregation for a measure – see Set the Default Aggregation for a Measure.

 You can aggregate measures using Tableau only for relational data sources.
 Multidimensional data sources contain data that is already aggregated.
 In Tableau, multidimensional data sources are supported only in Windows.